Naveen4900/Nav-in/README.md

 ### 🚀 About Me

-💻 I’m a IT student at **Indiana wesleyan University**, passionate about:
+💻 Masters in IT MGMT, passionate about:
 - 🔍 Exploring **Machine Learning**, **AI**, and **Data Science**
 - 🛠 Building **real-world Data pipelines & Models**
 - 📚 Constant learning through courses, certifications, and hands-on projects